Posted on Wednesday, May 27th, 2015 at 12:00 am in Addiction, Latest News.

 After a week or two the brain once again starts to produce dopamine without relying on drugs.
 Once detoxification concludes clients are subject to therapy and counselling sessions.
 This ensures the psychological component of addiction is treated as well as physical withdrawal symptoms.

 Cassiobury Court is a drug and alcohol rehabilitation centre located in London.
-To learn how addiction is treatable please click here.
-Get in touch today or complete the enquiry form.
+To learn how addiction is treatable, please visit our page about private drug and alcohol rehab.
+Get in touch today.